merklejerk/whisper-scribe/README.md

 <img src="static/banner.svg" width="300px" alt="whisper scribe banner" style="display: block; margin: 2em auto">

 *WhisperScribe* is a self-hosted Discord bot for live, multi-user voice transcription and automated session summarization, designed for tabletop RPGs.
-It leverages advanced speech-to-text models (Whisper via PyTorch and Transformers) to transcribe Discord voice channels locally, using voice activity detection (Silero) for accurate speech segmentation.
-Transcripts are logged in structured NDJSON files, and users can generate comprehensive session wrap-ups, including full transcripts and AI-powered summaries (requires cloud OpenAI key), on demand via a chat command.
+It leverages local speech-to-text transformer models (Whisper) to transcribe Discord voice and text channels as you play.
+In chat, users can command the bot to post session logs and an AI-generated session summary (requires OpenAI key).

 ## Requirements